virtual-labs/exp-final-project-virtual-reality-iitd/experiment/aim.md

 ### Aim of the experiment

-To execute a virtual reality project.
+- To execute a virtual reality project.
+- To assess whether the series of VR experiments have helped participants VR knowledge and skills.